catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 monthly_file = "../data/pr_gen_fuel_monthly.parquet"
 ```

-(Your predecessor also left you their source code,
-but we'll start with the data and take a look at the code in another session.
+(We'll start with the data, and take a look at the code that produced it in another session.
 Reading the code will be easier if we are more familiar with the data.)

 We will ask ourselves: